awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 # Step 5: Run the COPY Commands<a name="tutorial-loading-run-copy"></a>

-You will run COPY commands to load each of the tables in the SSB schema\.
+You run COPY commands to load each of the tables in the SSB schema\.
 The COPY command examples demonstrate loading from different file formats, using several COPY command options, and troubleshooting load errors\.

 **Topics**
 + [COPY Command Syntax](#tutorial-loading-data-copy-syntax)